 While diversity & inclusivity initiatives have helped increase the number of female tech leaders, there’s still more to be done.
 Currently, businesses need to blend the ‘buy’ and ‘build’ approaches to ensure they have enough talent to fill vacancies.
 HR departments prioritising gender diversity alongside a broader focus of underrepresented talent shows how vital the issue is.
 Continuing to offer female tech leaders attractive development opportunities is essential for keeping them within the business.

 The Armstrong Craven Summer 2020 review takes a more in-depth look into this topic in our article ‘The Rise of the Female Chief Technology Officer in Asia Pacific.’
-Our Asia-Pacific Director, Helen Coult, investigates the APAC market to discover how the region is making significant progress in addressing the gender balance at a leadership level.
+Our Asia-Pacific Vice President, Helen Coult, investigates the APAC market to discover how the region is making significant progress in addressing the gender balance at a leadership level.